 Whether you miss a flight, lose your luggage, have an injury abroad, or need to cancel or interrupt your trip due to a family emergency, travel insurance can be invaluable.

-For short-term travel, there are two types of coverage: Trip Protection and Travel Medical-only.
-There are a few key questions to answer to help you find the appropriate type of travel insurance for your trip and which type of coverage is most appropriate for your needs.
+For short-term travel, there are two types of coverage: Comprehensive Trip Protection and Post-Departure-Only (travel medical) There are a few key questions to answer to help you find the appropriate type of travel insurance for your trip and which type of coverage is most appropriate for your needs.

-2. What’s the difference between Trip Protection and Travel Medical-only coverage?
+2. What’s the difference between comprehensive Trip Protection and post-departure-only coverage?

-These plans provide Trip Cancellation, Trip Interruption, and Trip Delay coverage if you are prevented from taking your trip due to a covered reason; most notably - illness, injury, or death to the traveler, a traveling companion, and/or an immediate family member not traveling, unforecasted inclement weather, as well as more reasons.
-Trip protection style travel insurance plans are designed for short-term travel, combining protection of your trip with medical insurance.
-Benefits generally include Trip Cancellation, Trip Interruption, Trip Delay, Baggage & Personal Effects, Travel Medical, Emergency Medical Evacuation, and much more.
-Plan premiums are based on each traveler's age, length of trip, total nonrefundable trip costs, destination, and resident state.
+Comprehensive Trip Protection is designed to cover the investment of your trip in case you are forced to cancel or interrupt your trip due to a covered reason; most notably - illness, injury, or death to the traveler, a traveling companion, and/or an immediate family member not traveling, unforecasted inclement weather, as well as more reasons.
+Comprehensive Trip Protection coverage generally also includes coverage for trip delays, baggage, emergency travel medical expenses, emergency medical evacuation, and much more.
+This coverage is typically designed for short-term travel.
+Plan costs can vary and can be based on each traveler's age, length of trip, total nonrefundable trip costs, destination, and resident state.

 *Make sure your policy includes global assistance services, which help you to coordinate guaranteed payments to medical providers, hospitals, and clinics, as well as arrange emergency medical evacuations.

-*For trip protection style travel insurance, the sooner you purchase the policy, the more it will cover.
-This is mainly due to time sensitive purchasing requirements (ie, the inclusion of pre-existing conditions and the option to add Cancellation for Any Reason - CFAR - upgraded benefits) and the fact that you are not insured until you purchase a policy.
-In most cases, if you purchase a trip protection plan within 13 days from the day you make your initial trip payment of any kind, the plan will include coverage for pre-existing conditions.
-Check with the policy description for details.
+*For comprehensive trip protection travel insurance, the sooner you purchase the policy, the more it will cover.
+This is mainly due to time sensitive purchasing requirements (i.e., the inclusion of pre-existing conditions and the option to add Cancellation for Any Reason - CFAR - upgraded benefits) and the fact that you are not insured until you purchase a policy.
+In most cases, if you purchase a trip protection plan within two weeks from the day you make your initial trip payment of any kind, the plan will include coverage for pre-existing conditions.
+Check with the provider and plan details for specifics.

 *Cancel for Any Reason (CFAR) upgrade option can be added to some plans.
 CFAR typically provides reimbursement for up to 75% percent of the prepaid, nonrefundable, forfeited payments you paid for your trip, if you cancel your trip for any reason not otherwise covered by your policy.

-We’ve seen many flight delays, lost luggage, and missed connections over the years and have found that Trip Protection is worth the extra spend to insure the investment of my trip!
+We’ve seen many flight delays, lost luggage, and missed connections over the years and have found that Comprehensive Trip Protection is worth the extra spend to insure the investment of your trip!

 3. Doesn't my medical insurance in the USA already cover me?